justinalsing/dlmmc/README.md

 I recommend you run this with a very small number of samples first (eg iter=3, warmup=1) to check it runs through, before embarking on a long run.

-** Model descriptions **
+**Model descriptions**

 Mathematical descriptions of each of the DLM models implemented in this package can be found in the file `models/model_descriptions.pdf`.
-This file describes the parameters of each model and their physical meanings: make sure you have read and understand the model description before running a new model!
+This file contains a concise description of the parameters of each model, their physical meanings, and how to refer to them in the code: make sure you have read and understand the model description before running a new model!

 ### Citing this code

-There is a paper in preparation to accompany the code (appearing soon).
+There is a JOSS paper in preparation to accompany the code (appearing soon).
 Until then, please contact me if you intend to use the code for a major project (justin.alsing@fysik.su.se).

 A reasonably close description of the vanilla DLM model implemented here can be found in [Laine et al 2014](https://www.atmos-chem-phys.net/14/9707/2014/acp-14-9707-2014.pdf), and the model/code was used for analyzing ozone data in [Ball et al 2017](https://www.research-collection.ethz.ch/handle/20.500.11850/202027) and [Ball et al 2018](https://www.atmos-chem-phys.net/18/1379/2018/acp-18-1379-2018.html).
 Please consider citing these papers along with the paper accompanying this code (in prep - appearing soon) when you use this code.

 ### Contributions, reporting issues and feature requests

 If you want to contribute (eg., extended models) to this package, please contact me at justin.alsing@fysik.su.se (I welcome contributors).
-If you would like to request a feature to be included in the next update or would like to report an issue
+If you would like to request a feature to be included in the next update or would like to report an issue, please use the issues channel associated with this Git repository.